Skip to main content

 Prop Firm Evaluation Math

-Calculate exactly how many points you need to pass a prop firm evaluation, and mathematically uncover your true prop firm account size via the trailing drawdown limit.
+Calculate exactly how many points you need to pass a prop firm evaluation, and mathematically uncover your true prop firm account size via the trailing.

 100% Local